MediaComem/comem-archidep/ex/azure-setup.md

     ![Azure: virtual machine inbound port rules](../images/azure-vm-inbound-port-rules.png)

-    > :books: You may ignore the security warning.
-It indicates that it's good
-    > practice to limit the IP addresses authorized to access your virtual
-    > server.
-For the purposes of this course, it's simpler to allow anyone to
-    > connect from any source IP address.

     Next, go to the **Disks** settings (**DO NOT** create the machine just yet):

     ![Azure: go to the disk settings](../images/azure-vm-go-to-disks.png)